managedkaos/print-env/README.md

 # Environment Printer
 The Environment Printer will prints the environment variables and `$GITHUB_EVENT_PATH` to the log when run as an Action.

+Use this Action as a sidecar to your Workflows to see the environment variables and JSON data.

 # Secrets
 - N/A